Germany's SPD to decide on talks for new Merkel govt

 Party chief Martin Schulz will ask the deeply divided SPD to give him the green light for exploratory talks on joining Merkel in another coalition government starting in early 2018.

-Another option for Germany's second-biggest party would be to allow Merkel to run a minority government -- though she has so far rejected this as inherently unstable.
+Another option for the SPD, Germany's second-biggest party, would be to allow Merkel to run a minority government -- though she has so far rejected this option as inherently unstable.

-For Schulz, a willingness to sound out a power pact with Merkel represents a U-turn after he repeatedly vowed to go into opposition following his party's dismal showing in the September 24 elections.
+For Schulz, a willingness to at least sound out a power pact with Merkel represents a U-turn after he repeatedly vowed to go into opposition after his party's dismal showing in the September 24 elections.